jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 Why are white dwarfs absent from the TESS SVC Data?
 Is it because they are not luminous enough to be detected in such a short viewing period?

 * **Small Quantity of Extreme Horizontal Branch Stars** There are very few stars on the extreme horizontal branch of the HR diagram in the pulsation dashboard.
-Why would these stars not be included in the TESS SVC if these stars, like subdwarf B stars, are popular subjects of stellar pulsation studies?
+Why are these stars underrepresented TESS SVC if these stars, like subdwarf B stars, are popular subjects of stellar pulsation studies?

 * **Discrepancy Between GIANT and DWARF Publishing Rates** Why are GIANT stars studied disproportionately more than DWARF stars?